 - The bylaws could be written in plain English;

 - The bylaws could be reduced in size and simplified by removing all measures pertaining to ships and addressing these in Harbourmaster Directions;

 - A draft bylaw was circulated for consultation however at a late stage a robust legal opinion suggested that the bylaws were the best mechanism for regulating ships.

-This is timely as the new bylaw will be able to take account of the new Marlborough Environment Plan and the proposed changes to ferries using Tory Channel and developments in Port Marlborough
+A new proposed bylaw is in the process of being developed, and once prepared will be circulated for consultation.
+The new bylaw will be able to take account of the new Marlborough Environment Plan and the proposed changes to ferries using Tory Channel and developments in Port Marlborough.

 The Marlborough District Council exercises authority over harbour waters through powers vested in it by the Local Government Act and Maritime Transport Act.
 This includes the powers to make bylaws relevant to safety and navigation.

 Marlborough Sounds Harbour Navigational Risk Assessment Review

 Navigation Bylaw 2009

 This Bylaw is cited as being the Marlborough District Council Navigation Bylaw 2009.
 This Bylaw came into force at midnight on 16 August 2010.

 This Bylaw is cited as being the Marlborough District Council Navigation (Vessel Speed) Bylaw 2009.
 This Bylaw came into force at midnight on 1 July 2010.